sematext/docs/docs/sematext-docker-agent/installation.md

 oc apply -f sematext-agent.yml
 ```

-## CoreOS using fleet

-Please note due to the end of support for Fleet on CoreOS, we recommend using Kubernetes installation.

 ## Rancher

-Please read [Rancher Monitoring and Logging Support](https://sematext.com/blog/2016/08/31/rancheros-monitoring-and-logging-support/).
+Please read [Rancher Monitoring and Logging Support](https://sematext.com/blograncheros-monitoring-and-logging-support/).
 There are various deployment options for Rancher, Swarm, Kubernetes or Mesos.
 In addition, we recommend reading Rancher Labs blog post about the [Rancher Catalog Entry](http://rancher.com/new-rancher-community-catalog-monitoring-logging-sematext/).

 ## Installation on Nomad by Hashicorp